Campus life

 International Centre for Students

 UVic welcomes over 4000 international students from more than 100 countries around the world.
-International Student Services (ISS) is a centralized resource providing international services, information and supports for students.
+The International Centre for Students (ICS) is a centralized team providing international services, information and programs for undergraduate and graduate students from pre-arrival to degree completion.

 5 students in a forest during fall